wetting and dispersing agent d-9006: the ultimate solution for creating high-quality, stable formulations

 • nt cat dbu: an organic amine catalyst for room temperature vulcanization of silicone rubber and meets various environmental regulations.

-why should you care about a salt that sounds like a spell from harry potter?
+why should you care about a dispersing agent? 🤔

 property value